Career

 2. Be Honest About Your Challenges

 Recognizing your own challenges is proof of a desire to grow.
 "I recognize that presentation skills are an area for improvement, and I plan to attend a presentation training course next term."
 Presenting both awareness of a challenge and an improvement plan demonstrates strong self-awareness.
+However, listing three or four challenges risks appearing unconfident; one or two strikes the right balance.

 3. Share Your Career Direction